Raimondo: crucial US, China have stable economic relationship | Law-Order

 Raimondo: crucial US, China have stable economic relationship

-U.S. Commerce Secretary Gina Raimondo opened talks with Chinese government officials on Monday saying it is "profoundly important" the world's two largest economies have a stable economic relationship.
-Raimondo is looking to boost business ties as U.S. firms have reported increasing challenges with operating in China, while China has sharply criticized U.S. efforts to block China's access to advanced semiconductors.
+U.S. Commerce Secretary Gina Raimondo opened talks with Chinese government officials on Monday, saying it is "profoundly important" for the world's two largest economies to have a stable economic relationship.
+Raimondo is looking to boost business ties as U.S. firms have reported increasing challenges with operating in China, while China has sharply criticized U.S. efforts to block its access to advanced semiconductors.

-Raimondo is holding three days of talks with Chinese and business leaders in China to boost business ties between the world's two largest economies.
-She is scheduled to meet with Minister of Commerce Wang Wentao for about two hours on Monday.
-Wang said US-China economic relations matter not just to our two countries, but also the rest of the world and appreciated Raimondo's remarks that she likes trade with China.
+Raimondo, who is holding three days of talks with Chinese and business leaders to boost ties, is set to meet Commerce Minister Wang Wentao for about two hours on Monday.
+Wang said US-China economic relations matter not just to the two countries, but also the rest of the world and expressed appreciation of Raimondo's remarks that she likes trade with China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)